 - Post-traumatic stress disorder (PTSD)

-If you are suffering from anxiety and depression, you can use WellTrack to gain help through basic education and facilitated insight/self-understanding.
+If you are suffering from anxiety and depression, you can use WellTrack, a self-help platform, to gain help through basic education and facilitated insight and self-understanding.
 Students can sign up, complete a self-assessment, and then participate in interactive programs designed to address symptoms of depression and anxiety, while also building coping and resilience.
-WellTrack includes companion iOS and Android phone apps that can help you track your moods and gain insight on a day-to-day basis.
+WellTrack also includes companion iOS and Android phone apps that can help you track your moods and see improvement over time.
+Results can be shared with a provider if you choose.
+To get started with WellTrack, sign up here.

 Our Mental Health Advocate and Case Manager, Nadiya Tucker, offers supportive case management services during which she assesses your needs as a student and provides recommendations for gaining support.
-Nadiya provides mental health services and training to World Campus students, faculty, and staff, in partnership with World Campus and University Park Counseling and Psychological Services (CAPS).
-Case management involves a holistic evaluation of your mental health needs, which can inform the development of a comprehensive plan that integrates relevant services.
-Nadiya works to help you identify the main stressors triggering your symptoms or leading to negative effects.
-She can then suggest resources that may be helpful and may include (for example), a referral to a local therapist, or exploring ways that our career services team may help you search for less stressful employment.
+Nadiya provides case management and training to Penn State World Campus students, faculty, and staff, in partnership with World Campus and University Park Counseling and Psychological Services (CAPS).
+Case management is not counseling, but it can help you navigate a situation that is detrimental to your mental health.

 - Office of Vocational Rehabilitation